Musings by Richard Powers

 or

-If you think she prefers (2), we recommend that you actually ask her which she prefers.
+If you think she prefers the second one, we recommend that you actually ask her which she prefers.
 You may be surprised.

 Our recommendation: If you ask a woman if she'd like to dance, then let her dance — don't make her dance.
 That's an insult to her, in effect saying, "You can't dance very well.
 You need me to make you dance."
-Yes, of course there's a lead/follow dynamic in social dancing, with the lead suggesting figures as the follow interprets those suggestions.
+Yes, of course there's a lead/follow dynamic in social dancing, with the Lead suggesting figures, the Follow interpreting those suggestions, then the Lead adapting his dancing to her interpretation.
 But that's different from his controlling her every move, and very different from expectations of submission.

 "A little watchfulness can almost always avoid collisions, and a good dancer would consider himself disgraced if any mishap occurred to a lady under his care."